This One’s for You, Mom

 3. Add ground turkey to the onion mixture and let brown about 5 minutes.

-4. Stir in coconut milk, broth, pepper, sea salt and celery salt.
+4. Stir in coconut milk, broth, pepper, sea salt, celery salt, and coconut aminos, if using.
 Let simmer for a few minutes.

 5. Add cauliflower rice to the mixture and stir together.
 Add coconut flour and let simmer for a few minutes more.
 Meanwhile, set oven to 350 degrees.